 Successfully reported metrics to CloudWatch.

 Finally, go to CloudWatch > Metrics > Linux System > Filesystem, InstanceId, MountPath.
-You should see the
+You should see

 DiskSpaceUtilization metric for your instance.